jkulhanek/pyoverleaf/README.md

 ```

 ## Higher-level Python IO API
-The higher-level Python IO API allows users to access the project files in a pythonic way.
+The higher-level Python IO API allows users to access the project files in a Pythonic way.
 The main entrypoint is the class `pyoverleaf.ProjectIO`

 Here are some examples on how to use the API: